mozman/ezdxf/docs/source/tutorials/lwpolyline.rst

         points.extend([(4, 7), (0, 7)])  # adding 2 other points
         # the same as one command
         # points[-2:] = [(4, 7), (0, 7)]
-    # implicit call of line.set_points(points) at context manager exit

     doc.saveas("lwpolyline3.dxf")

-Each line segment can have a different start- and end width, if omitted start- and end width is ``0``:
+Each line segment can have a different start- and end-width, if omitted start- and end-width is ``0``:

 .. code-block:: python